Updated on 17 January 2018. This page will be edited as the recovery process continues.

 The Turks and Caicos has made tremendous recovery progress, and most visitors would never know that two major hurricanes struck the country.
 Providenciales and Grace Bay, North Caicos, Middle Caicos, and much of Grand Turk have been restored and are back to normal.
 South Caicos and Salt Cay still require some work, yet are fully functional for tourism.
 The spectacular beaches and water of the Turks and Caicos are as beautiful as ever.

 The Turks and Caicos Islands were hit by Hurricane Irma and Hurricane Maria in September, 2017.
 Severe damage was suffered across the country, especially on the the islands of South Caicos, Grand Turk and Salt Cay.

-North Caicos, Middle Caicos, and Providenciales generally fared the best of the major islands, and the recovery and clean-up efforts are progressing rapidly.
+North Caicos, Middle Caicos, and Providenciales generally fared the best of the major islands, and the recovery and clean-up efforts are essentially completed.

 Hurricane Irma demolished structures and roofs across the Turks and Caicos, and downed almost 1300 utility poles.
-Fortis TCI, the primary electricity provider in the country, brought in over 200 experienced linesmen and staff, trucks, and equipment from Canada to facilitate rebuilding of service, and power has since been restored to all eligible buildings in the country.
+Fortis TCI, the primary electricity provider in the country, brought in over 200 experienced linesmen and staff, trucks, and equipment from Canada to facilitate rebuilding of service, and power was restored to all eligible buildings in the country in November of 2017.

-Providenciales, the main tourism island in the Turks and Caicos, is essentially back to normal.
-The Providenciales International Airport, all roads, the port, the hospital, nearly all stores, and most accommodations and restaurants are operating as normal.
-Grace Bay Beach and the main tourism area has almost completely recovered.
+Providenciales, the main tourism island in the Turks and Caicos, is back to normal.
+The Providenciales International Airport, all roads, the port, the hospital, stores, accommodations, and restaurants have been operating as normal for months.
+Grace Bay Beach and the main tourism area has completely recovered.

 On Providenciales, water services and electrical utilities have been restored to all eligible residences and businesses.
-Structures that received extensive damage to roofs or utility entrances are required to be inspected before reconnection.
 Some residential areas, such as parts of Long Bay and Chalk Sound Drive, may not have landline phone services restored yet as new fibre optic lines are being laid in place of the damaged utilities.